Gas, Inspector Palmu!

 It is based on the first Inspector Palmu novel Who Murdered Mrs. Skrof?
 (Kuka murhasi rouva Skrofin?) by Mika Waltari but was the second one filmed, after Inspector Palmu's Mistake.
 Unlike the first film it was produced by Fennada-Filmi.
 According to director Kassila, Toivo Särkkä (the producer of the first film) didn't like the story of the novel and thus its rights were purchased by Fennada producer Mauno Mäkelä, who also produced the third movie The Stars Will Tell, Inspector Palmu (1962).
+The film features the first character in Finnish cinema history who is a homosexual: the artist Kurt Kuurna.

 Synopsis

 Mrs. Skrof, a wealthy and hated woman belonging to a religious sect, is found dead in her apartment.
 She died apparently from inhaling gas leaking from her cooker while under the influence of sleep-medication.
 Several details of the case lead Inspector Palmu to suspect that she was murdered, including a crooked soup pot, her unusually strong sleeping pills and the fact her dog has been killed by breaking its neck.